Satanta: Warren Wagon Train Raid

-Trial of Satanta and Big Tree - First Indian Leaders Tried In State Court
+Trial of Satanta and Big Tree

-General Sherman ordered the trial of Satanta and Big Tree, along with Satank making them the first Native American Leaders to be tried for raids in a US Court.
+General Sherman ordered the trial of Satanta and Big Tree, along with Satank making them the first Native American Leaders to be tried for raids in a US court.
 Sherman ordered the three Kiowa sub-chiefs taken to Jacksboro, Texas, to stand trial for murder.

 Satank had no intention of allowing himself to be humiliated by being tried by the white man's court, and told the Tonkawa scouts before the three were to be transported to Fort Richardson that they should tell his family they would be able to find his body along the trail.

 Satank refused to get in the wagon, and after the soldiers threw him in, he hid his head under his red blanket (worn as a sign of his membership in the Koitsenko).
 The soldiers apparently believed the old Chief was hiding his face because of humiliation, but in reality, he was gnawing his wrists to the bone so that he could get out of the chains they had put on him.
 He began singing his death song, and when his hands were free, stabbed one of his guards with a knife he had secreted in his clothes, and managed to wrestle the man's rifle from him.
 Satank was shot to death before he could manage to fire.

 His body lay unburied in the road, with his people afraid to claim it, for fear of the Army, though Col. Ranald S. Mackenzie assured the family they could safely claim Satank's remains.
 Nonetheless, they were never claimed, and he lies now at Fort Sill.

 At his trial Satanta warned what might happen if he was hanged: "I am a great chief among my people.
 If you kill me, it will be like a spark on the prairie.
 It will make a big fire - a terrible fire!"
 Satanta was found guilty of murder and sentenced to death.
 Judge Soward ordered that Satanta "be taken by the Sheriff of Jack County and hanged until he is dead, dead, dead and God have mercy on his soul."
 However, the same judge also wrote to Texas Governor Edmund J. Davis recommending commutation to life in prison.

 Governor Davis, under enormous pressure from leaders of the so-called Quaker Peace Policy, decided to overrule the court and the punishment was changed to life imprisonment.
 Satanta was freed after two years of imprisonment at the Huntsville State Penitentiary in Texas.